 The Rapid’s Frog (Limnomedusa macroglossa) is the only member of the genus Limnomedusa.
 It is found in Brazil, Argentina, Uruguay, and Paraguay.

 The Olm is a bizarre creature that lurks under the surface of the Balkans.
-This weird salamander is found in underground caves and rivers and because of that, most of what is known about the Olm is from captive bred individuals in labs.
-The Olm is thought to be the longest living salamander and amphibian at over a hundred years.
+This weird salamander is found in underground caves and rivers and because of that, most of what is known about the it is from captive bred individuals in labs.
+The Olm is thought to be the longest living salamander and amphibian, capable of living over a hundred years.

 The Olm is a highly adapted to life under ground.
-The eyes of the Olm are highly reduced but other senses are increased.
-The olm finds it pray by smell, taste, and sound through the dark underground world.
+Their eyes are highly reduced but other senses are increased, kinda like Daredevil.
+They find their pray by any means including smell, taste, and sound through the dark underground world.

-It takes the Olm 14 years to reach sexual maturity.
-After, males start to defend their territory from other males.
-Females come into the territory and the male starts to court the female.
+It takes the Olm nearly 14 years to reach sexual maturity.
+After reaching sexual maturity, males start to defend their territory from other males.
+The females of the species will come into the male’s territory and the male starts to court the female.
 The male waves his tail in her face.
 After mating, the female goes off and finds a place to lay her eggs.
-After laying the eggs, the females protect them.
+After laying the eggs, the females protect them from predators.

 There is one subspecies of olm.
 It is called the Black Olm (Proteus anguinus parkelj).
 Besides the fact that they are black, there are other differences between the two.
-The Black Olm has developed eyes compared to the regular olm.
-It also has a smaller head.
-The Black Olm is found in Slovenia.
+The Black Olm has developed eyes compared to the regular one.
+It also has a smaller head and is found in Slovenia.